-- Scope This element defines the stated purpose of the evaluation and the properties (e.g., maximum enrichment and isotopes) of the fissile material being processed. - General Discussion This element presents an overview of the process being evaluated (new operation, proposed change or installation) and includes a process description, flow diagrams, normal operating conditions, system interfaces, and other aspects important to design considerations. - Assumptions/Controls This element identifies and describes the assumptions used in the evaluation (e.g., worst credible conditions of material composition, density, enrichment, internal/external moderation, structures) as well as the controls (e.g., items relied on for safety) needed for nuclear criticality safety of the process.
-This also includes a statement that summarizes the interface considerations with other units or process areas.
-It is especially important to identify assumptions which could be subject to change. - Model Descriptions This element identifies and describes all models used in the evaluation, including those for both normal and credible upset conditions.
-The model file naming convention (if used) should be provided along with key input listings and corresponding geometry plots for both normal and credible upset conditions. - Calculation Results This element identifies and describes how the calculations were performed, what analytic methods or reference documents were used, and presents a tabular listing of the calculation results with associated uncertainty (e.g., k{eff} + 2σ) as a function of the key parameters (e.g., wt. % H2O).
-The assigned bias of the calculation should be clearly stated, made traceable to a documented validation report, and incorporated into both normal and credible upset limit comparisons.
+- Scope This element defines the stated purpose of the evaluation and the properties (e.g., maximum enrichment and isotopes) of the fissile material being processed. - General Discussion This element presents an overview of the process being evaluated (new operation, proposed change or installation) and includes a process description, flow diagrams, normal operating conditions, system interfaces, and other aspects important to design considerations. - Criticality Safety Controls / Bounding Assumptions This element defines the controlled parameter(s) and summarizes the criticality safety controls on each identified parameter that are imposed as a result of the evaluation.
+This section also clearly presents a summary of the bounding assumptions used in the evaluation.
+Bounding assumptions include worst credible conditions (e.g., material composition, density, enrichment, internal/external moderation, structure) and boundary conditions.
+This section should also summarize interface considerations with other units, process subareas or areas. - Model Descriptions This element identifies and describes all models used in the evaluation, including those for both normal and credible upset conditions.
+The model file naming convention (if used) should be provided along with key input listings and corresponding geometry plots for both normal and credible upset conditions. - Calculation Results This element identifies and describes how the calculations were performed, what analytic methods or reference documents were used, and presents a tabular listing of the calculation results with associated uncertainty (e.g., keff + 2σ) as a function of the key parameters (e.g., wt. % H2O).
+The assigned bias, bias uncertainty, and margin of subcriticality of the calculation should be clearly stated, made traceable to a documented validation report, and incorporated into both normal and credible upset limit comparisons, as applicable.
 This element may also directly reference hand calculations and/or published handbook results. - Safety During Upset Conditions This element presents a concise summary of the upset conditions considered credible for the defined operation or process system.
 This element includes a discussion as to how the established limits are adequate to maintain criticality safety for each credible process upset (e.g., accident sequence), and should clearly demonstrate how the double contingency principle is met, or if not, how multiple levels of controls are used to assure subcriticality.

-The basic steps to be documented in this section of the evaluation are:
+Basic steps to be documented in this section of the evaluation are: - Know the operation and system being evaluated.
+Facility and equipment drawings should be reviewed as well as process flow sheets or descriptions.
+Direct observation is strongly recommended for existing operations.
+Ancillary safety analysis for the facility may also provide insight on proper identification of credible nuclear criticality safety accident sequences (e.g., seismic design, sprinkler activation, loss of containment, etc.).